CartoDB/carto-selfhosted/README.md

 4. Create a `customizations.yaml` following [these instructions](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations).
 Keep the same external database connection settings you are using in CARTO for Docker.
 [Postgres](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#configure-external-postgres) and [Redis](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#configure-external-redis).

 5. Shut down you CARTO for Docker installation: `docker-compose down` ⚠️ From this point, the service is down.

 6. Deploy to your cluster.
-Follow the [installation steps](https://github.com/CartoDB/carto-selfhosted-helm#installation)
+Follow the [installation steps](https://github.com/CartoDB/carto-selfhosted-helm#installation).

-7. Check pods are running and stable with `kubectl get pods <-n your_namespace>`
+7. Check pods are running and stable with `kubectl get pods <-n your_namespace>`.

 8. Change DNS records to point to the new service (`helm install` will point how to get the IP or DNS), it will take some time to propagate.

 9. Test your CARTO Self Hosted for Kubernetes installation.
 Service is restored.

-If for whatever reason the installation did not go as planned.
+> If for whatever reason the installation did not go as planned.
 You can bring back the docker installation and point back your DNS to it.